Joe-Pliszka/ArchHealth/README.txt

 Archhealth is a framework for monitoring application and network latency.
-The repository includes Zeek scripts for measuring server response time and network jitter.
-It includes client/server architecture to generate it and baseline alerts.
+The repository includes Zeek scripts for measuring application response time and network jitter.
+It includes client/server architecture to generate traffic and baseline alerts.